-Participate in a careers unit in PSHCEE using the Fast Tomato Software to look at different careers options.
-Step 1: If you know what career you want to follow you can check which subjects you need to study in order to work towards this on Fast Tomato.
+[ Participate in a careers unit in PSHCEE using the Unifrog Software to look at different careers options.
+Step 1: If you know what career you want to follow you can check which subjects you need to study in order to work towards this on Unifrog.
 Remember also that you may still change your mind about what you wish to do in the future so try and keep your options open by choosing a range of subjects you enjoy.
 It may well be the case that the job you will do in the future has not even been invented yet!
-You can access Fast Tomato by clicking here .
-The code you will need to enter the site is FLICMARS.
-Step 2: Have attended the Year 8 Virtual Parent Consultation Evening with your parents/carers on Thursday 2 nd March to discuss your progress in your subjects and find out what your teachers think.
+You can access Unifrog by clicking here .
+You will need your school email address and password to enter the site.
+Step 2: Attend the Year 8 Virtual Parent Consultation Evening with your parents/carers on either Thursday 8th or Thursday 15th March to discuss your progress in your subjects and find out what your teachers think.
 Step 3: Read this booklet carefully with your parents/carers.
-Step 4: On Tuesday 7 th March log onto the school website and click on the link for Year 8 Options .
+Step 4: Log onto the school website and click on the link for Year 8 Options .
 Make sure you read the information and watch the options videos.
 Step 5: Talk to your parents/carers and other people who know you well about which subjects you should take next year.
-Step 7: Make sure you ask any questions that you might have by talking to the subject staff at the Year 8 Options Evening on Monday 13 th March.
-The evening will run from 5 - 7pm with staff located in Da Vinci Hall, the LRC and The Merlin Centre.
+Step 7: Make sure you ask any questions that you might have by talking to the subject staff at the Year 8 Options Evening on Wednesday 28th February.
+The evening will run from 5 - 7pm with staff located in Da Vinci Hall, The Merlin Centre and Seacole.
 Step 8: Consider a backup plan in case you are unable to get your first choice subjects; this is really important.
 We do the utmost to give everyone their first choice, but with practical subjects in particular this is not always possible.
 Step 9: Complete your online options form, accessible via the link in the email your parent/carer received confirming your suggested curriculum pathway.
 You can use the form at the back of this book to keep a record of your choices.
-Please complete the online options form by the end of Friday 24 th March.
+Please complete the online options form by the end of Friday 22nd March .